 The impact of COVID-19 on the veterinary profession has been sudden, far-reaching, and varied.
 Across the country, veterinary practices have made tremendous changes to ensure patients continue to receive essential veterinary care and new safety measures are implemented to protect team members and clients.

-The AVMA conducted a large survey of practice owners in April 2020 to better understand how COVID-19 has affected veterinary practices.
-We collected over 2,000 responses representing different practice sizes, types, and species.
+The AVMA conducted two large surveys of practice owners in April and July 2020 to better understand how COVID-19 has affected veterinary practices.
+In all, we collected over 3,500 responses representing different practice sizes, types, and species.
 Questions covered operational changes, client numbers, use of personal protective equipment (PPE) and other supplies, financial impact, and other topics.

-The results enable us to view a full picture of how COVID-19 is impacting the profession and forecast how the economic situation will evolve as the pandemic unfolds.
-They also offer deeper insight into the ways individual practices are being impacted--financially, operationally, and otherwise.
+The results enable us to view a full picture of how COVID-19 has impacted the profession and forecast how the economic situation will evolve as the pandemic unfolds.
+They also offer deeper insight into the ways individual practices are being impacted—financially, operationally, and otherwise.
 This knowledge advances the profession on numerous levels:

 - Identifies what strategies are working for the most successful practices and might be replicated by others.